Gå till huvudinnehållet

 IMRAD

-Peer review articles are often written in an IMRAD format, which means the following:
+Peer review articles are often written in an IMRaD format with four main sections:

 • I - Introduction